Lovely-XPP/Dell-Latitude-E7480-Hackintosh/README.md

 | Trackpad           | ALPS Touchpad                              |

 Tips:
 * For macOS 12 Monterey, DW1820 do not work well (can not use Airdrop, Handoff and Sidercar).
-Therefore I change it to BCM94360Z4 and it work well in it.
+Therefore I change it to BCM94360Z4 and it works well!
 * Strongly recommand you to re-create USBMap.kext for your own laptop with this [tool](https://github.com/corpnewt/USBMap)
 * If you change your hardware (like wireless), re-create the USBMap.kext as well.